paraxioms/paraxioms/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-This website is still in progress!
+This website is still in the very early stages of development!

+### background

-I am a recent graduate looking to begin my carreer.
+I am a recent graduate looking to begin my career.
 I have a background in Data Science with a specialisation in environmental data.
 - BSc Computer Science and Mathematics
 - MSc Artificial Intelligence (Data Science)
 - MSc Environmental Science